-Meet Our Staff
+Meet Our Staff and Board of Directors

-Connor Gorham, of Rochester, NH, has worked for the CAE/VFVC since May of 2011.
+Facilities Manager: Connor Gorham, of Rochester, NH, has worked for the CAE/VFVC since May of 2011.
 He has a BA in Culinary Arts from the New England Culinary Institute and has a passion for food that only few can match.
 Connor spent a 9 month internship in Boston, MA at a fine dining restaurant and more recently has spent the past two years working at Vermont Soy in preparation of landing a spot at the VFVC.
 Since May, Connor has received Better Process Control Certification at Cornell University to certify food products with specific FDA requirements as well as become a registered ServSafe Instructor and Test Proctor.
 This allows the CAE/VFVC to offer food safety courses and certification under Connor's tutelage.
 Connor has had a vision of working with food businesses and entrepreneurs for several years now and feels that he is living out his dream each and every day.
 Now living in Johnson, VT, Connor enjoys playing basketball, hitting the slopes, and spending time with his dog Bert.

-Prior to joining the Center for an Agricultural Economy in February 2013, Sarah Waring served as Program Director for the Farm & Wilderness Foundation, a 73 year old non-profit outdoor education organization.
+Executive Director: Since 2013, Sarah has been working with the excellent staff and Board team at the CAE, where programs like the Equipment Access Program and Grow Your Own have emerged under her leadership.
+She brings over a decade of experience working in government and non-profit fields to the role.
+Prior to joining the CAE, Sarah Waring served as Program Director for the Farm & Wilderness Foundation, a 73 year old non-profit outdoor education organization.
 Sarah has also managed a comprehensive statewide campaign called Council on the Future of Vermont for the Vermont Council on Rural Development, has worked in the non-profit world in conservation, land use planning, and rural development, as well as for the Bureau of Land Management in Washington, DC.
 Born and raised in Glover, Vermont, Sarah earned her B.A. from Haverford College, and her M.A.A. from the University of Maryland.
 Although she has lived in various places on the East Coast and in the Rocky Mountains, Sarah is proud to call Vermont home.